The news of Elliot Embleton’s new long term contract should increase the optimism amongst those on Wearside.

 Since the arrival of Johnson, Dreyfus and Speakman, Sunderland have certainly explored the more youthful side of the club with academy graduates such as Elliot Embleton and Dan Neil becoming mainstays in the side so far this season.

 That, added with the youth specific approach in the transfer window with the likes of Callum Doyle, 18, Dennis Cirkin, 19, and Niall Huggins, 20, all joining the club, fans should be very optimistic for the future of the club under the current ownership.

-It’s a huge change in approach in comparison to that of previous regimes, specifically Stewart Donald, who was happy to sell numerous youth players to help line his pockets and replace them with players that were far past their use by date.
+It’s a huge change in approach in comparison to that of previous regimes, specifically Stewart Donald, who was happy to sell numerous youth players and replace them with players that were far past their use by date.

 Arguably, the biggest change is seeing the club pursue new contracts for these players at the earliest opportunity with Denver Hume and Elliot Embleton already extending their stay and word on the street that the club are actively working on new deals for others.